 There has been a lot of talk about fall detection among the senior and caregiver communities.
 What exactly is fall detection?
 Does it really work?
 And is it worth it?
 We're going to share it all, good and bad, and let you make the judgment call on whether or not it's right for you.

-Fall detection is normally sold as an upgrade for an extra $10 per month or so.
+Fall detection is typically sold as an upgrade for an extra $5 to $15 per month.
 The technology is built into your pendant device, smartwatch, or another wearable.
 If you fall, the accelerometer technology detects it immediately, and the device signals the monitoring center.
 This technology helps to alleviate the fear of a potentially devastating slip or fall.
-Seeing that many falls happen in the shower, the technology is usually 100 percent water-resistant and meant to be taken into high-risk fall zones like the bathroom.
+Seeing that many falls happen in the shower, the technology is usually water-resistant and meant to be taken into high-risk fall zones like the bathroom.

 Sure, fall detection can (and does!) save lives.
 It can also deliver peace of mind just knowing that you or your loved one has the feature ready to go.
-But it’s far from perfect.
-Sometimes the fall detection will send a signal when any type of fast movement is detected.
+But it’s not perfect yet.
+Sometimes the fall detection will send a signal when any type of fast movement is detected, like dropping something or sitting down quickly.
 Other times, when a real fall occurs, it might not sense it as a true fall, and therefore won’t alert the monitoring center.

 However, while the technology is not yet 100 percent accurate, it's safe to say that having an imperfect fall detection device is still better than having no fall detection at all.